TheresaLui/SelfHelpContent_v2/articles/azure.cloudshell/azure-cloudshell.md

 	articleId="503fac72-f932-4dc4-987e-7421f726aeee"
 />

-# Before continuing to create a case, ask yourself
+# Azure Cloud Shell Issues

-Is the Problem with Cloud Shell or the underlying Service.
-For example, Cloud Shell is throwing an Error<br>
+Before continuing to create a case, ask yourself:

-or Cloud Shell doesn't work with a particular Browser, then continue to open a case here.
-If the problem <br>
+* Is the Problem with Cloud Shell or the underlying Service?
+For example, if Cloud Shell is throwing an Error or Cloud Shell doesn't work with a particular Browser, then continue to open a case.
-is not specific to Cloud Shell Please open a case with the respective technology.<br>
+* If the problem is not specific to Cloud Shell, please open a case with the respective technology

 ## **Recommended Documents**